Key takeaways:

 - brackets for bonding braces[ref]

-- most food – whether through plastic containers or through the soil[ref][ref]
+- most food – from plastic containers or from the soil[ref][ref]

-- drinking hot beverages, such as coffee, from plastic or disposable cups[ref]
+- hot beverages, such as coffee, from plastic or disposable cups[ref]

 Dust your house: